SasView/sasview.github.io/faq.md

 ### Can SasView make use of my GPU(s)?

 *   GPU support is only available in SasView 4.x and later.
-*   If a GPU is available then SasView will attempt to use it _by default_ if a suitable driver is also installed.
-See the SasView Help documentation for further information.
+*   Click on Fitting > GPU Options.
+If a potential GPU is present it will be displayed.
+Click on the Test button to have SasView check the suitability of the device and its drivers.
+For more information, see the [SasView Help documentation](https://www.sasview.org/docs/user/qtgui/Perspectives/Fitting/gpu_setup.html).

 ### Can I stop SasView trying to use my GPU(s)?